 Roadside parking is available on Fort Road (a no-through road off the B4267) just before the entrance to Marconi Holiday Park.
 The coastal path westwards leaves the road here, passing through Lavernock Point nature reserve.
 A little further on are the remains of some substantial WW2 gun batteries and a useful information board to explain their history.
 The ruins of Lavernock Fort lookout post overlooks the bay and a short but steep, rugged path down to the shore is just beyond.

 The last photo shows the view out to sea.
-To the left is the island of Flat Holm, which is the most southerly point in Wales.
+The island of Flat Holm - the most southerly point in Wales - can be seen to the left.
 To the right, Steep Holm is part of Somerset.
 Between them is the headland of Brean Down and the hill of Brent Knoll.